Hasbro Interactive: Infogrames Interactive/Atari Interactive

-In May 2003, the company merged with Atari Interactive, with the ex-Hasbro assets being renamed from Infogrames Interactive, Inc. to Atari Interactive, Inc., a wholly owned subsidiary of Infogrames Entertainment, SA (IESA).
-Infogrames (itself now known as Atari, SA) still maintains ownership of the original Atari properties received through Hasbro which are kept in their Hasbro Interactive-originated placeholder, Atari Interactive, Inc.
+In May 2003, following the success of this initial run of Atari-branded products, Infogrames Entertainment SA announced that it would rebrand all its subsidiaries under the Atari banner.
+To prepare for this change, the existing Atari Interactive, Inc. subsidiary was merged with Infogrames Interactive, Inc. and gained the Atari Interactive, Inc. name, being a wholly owned subsidiary of Infogrames Entertainment, SA (IESA). while the Infogrames, Inc. subsidiary licensed the Atari name and logo from Atari Interactive and changed its name to Atari, Inc. using it to develop, publish and distribute games for all major video game consoles and personal computers under the Atari brand.
+Infogrames would still maintain ownership of the original Atari properties received through Hasbro, which are kept in their Hasbro Interactive originated placeholder, Atari Interactive, Inc.